-It's exciting to watch children grow emotionally, socially, & academically on a daily basis and to know that I am a part of that.
+It's exciting to watch children grow emotionally, socially, and academically on a daily basis and to know that I am a part of that.

-Mary Anne has worked for KinderCare for since 2013 as a Preschool and PreK teacher.
+Mary Anne has worked for KinderCare for since 2013 as a Preschool and Prekindergarten teacher.
 Prior to moving to PA, Mary Anne was both a Kindergarten and Preschool teacher in Mount Laurel.
 Mary Anne is married and is a mother of three.
-During her free time she enjoys gardening, camping, hiking, and to write poetry.
+During her free time she enjoys gardening, camping, hiking, and writing poetry.

 Laughter is the best medicine!

 Courtney has been at the Hatboro KinderCare since September 2008.
 She received her Bachelor of Arts degree in Psychology from Penn State Abington in May 2007.
 In the classroom, Courtney loves to express creativity with the children through activities like yoga, music, and nature walks outside.